Communication

 Here are some key SEO tips on how you can create content that ticks all of these boxes:

-3. Thirdly, use a free keyword research tools like Google Keyword Planner or a cheap & simple paid keyword research tool like the KWFinder of Mangools to find relevant keywords in your area with high search volume and low competition (these are the easiest keywords to rank for).
+Thirdly, use a free keyword research tools like Google Keyword Planner or a reasonably priced and user friendly keyword research tools like the KWFinder of Mangools to find relevant keywords in your area with high search volume and low competition (these are the easiest keywords to rank for).

 2. Install & Actively Use an SEO Plugin